 - Feedback system can help you avoid working for bad clients.

 - You need to be on the lookout for scammers.

 - Some freelancers work for incredibly low rates, which can make it hard to compete for certain jobs.

-We hope that you find this Upwork Review helpful – and wish you every success when using the platform!
+We hope that you find this Upwork freelancer review helpful – and wish you every success when using the platform!